 Many students have never considered study abroad or don’t realize that they can fit it into their plan of study.
 You can play a key role in disseminating and promoting the idea of study abroad to students.

 Ways to encourage study abroad:

 Students need to start thinking about and planning for study abroad early in their Northwestern careers.
-The sooner they start to do this, the more likely it is that they'll have a more meaningful study abroad experience.
 Encourage first-year students to plan ahead for study abroad.
 Later career students are often still able to consider study abroad, but it's important to discuss degree progress and the Undergraduate Residence Requirement (URR) with this population.

 Mention study abroad in your classes, during individual meetings with students, and at extracurricular activities in which you're involved, such as residential colleges and student organizations.
 You can also mention: